K

 The Lakehouse: Databricks' core idea

 The concept that Databricks is built around is called the Lakehouse.
-This is also a term you will hear constantly if you read anything about Databricks, so it is worth understanding it clearly.
+You will hear this word constantly if you read anything about Databricks, so it is worth understanding clearly.

 A data lake is cheap cloud storage (like S3 or Azure Data Lake Storage) where you dump raw data in any format.
 It is flexible and inexpensive but does not support reliable querying or structured access controls very well.